GitCodeCareer/coder-story/src/interviews/james-gallagher.md

 <br>

-* Paul Graham’s Essays - Every essay that I have read by Paul Graham has been inspirational and filled with unique insights and wisdom.
+\-  Paul Graham’s Essays - Every essay that I have read by Paul Graham has been inspirational and filled with unique insights and wisdom.
 The one about High School is particularly interesting.

-* KMikeyM - Mike was the inspiration behind this project.
+\- KMikeyM - Mike was the inspiration behind this project.

-* TechCrunch - TechCrunch is a great source of business and tech content that is a great read when you have a spare moment.
+\- TechCrunch - TechCrunch is a great source of business and tech content that is a great read when you have a spare moment.

-* How to GraphQL - This tutorial was the first guide that introduced me to the world of GraphQL and was developed by people who worked at Product Hunt, Prism, and more.
+\- How to GraphQL - This tutorial was the first guide that introduced me to the world of GraphQL and was developed by people who worked at Product Hunt, Prism, and more.

-* Product Hunt - Product Hunt has helped me gain exposure for my products over the last year.
+\- Product Hunt - Product Hunt has helped me gain exposure for my products over the last year.
 I also recommend the Product Hunt Radio podcast which features in-depth interviews with makers and entrepreneurs who are changing the world.

-* You can learn more about the podcasts I listen to ***[here](https://jamesgallagher.app/now)***.
+\- You can learn more about the podcasts I listen to ***[here](https://jamesgallagher.app/now)***.

 <br>

 **Where can people learn more about you and your work?**

 You can contact me on Twitter ***[@jamesg_oca](https://twitter.com/jamesg_oca)***, or via email at james@opencommit.com.
 I frequently Tweet about startups, capitalism, and technology.
-If you are interested in learning more about me, you can check out my new personal site and blog ***[here](https://jamesgallagher.app/)***.
+If you are interested in learning more about me, you can check out my new personal site and blog **[here](https://jamesgallagher.app/)**.

 <br>

-Finally, you can learn more about investing in me[here](https://www.jamesg.app/).
+Finally, you can learn more about investing in me [here](https://www.jamesg.app/).
 My stock price is currently $6.07 per share.